Arpan3323/UDP_Client_Server/README.md

 - **No Parameters**.
 - **No Return Value**.

-This documentation provides an overview of the `UDPServer` class and its methods, along with their functionality and parameters.

-You can use this markdown format to document your code.
-If you have further questions or need more detailed explanations, feel free to ask.

 ## Usage
 1. Compile and run the `UDPClient` and `UDPServer` classes separately.
 2. Enter the server IP address, gremlin probability, and HTTP GET request in the client application.